blaenk/site/content/notes/scala.md

 A trait can subclass a certain class, which essentially specifies a constraint on the trait such that it can only be mixed into classes that are or subclass the extended class.

 Traits can be mixed in using either the `extends` or `with` keywords, multiple mixins are simply chained using `with`.
-They also defined types, so a value of a certain trait type can be set to any object whose class mixes-in the particular trait.
+They also define types, so a value of a certain trait type can be set to any object whose class mixes-in the particular trait.

 Traits can override methods implemented in the classes they're mixed into.
 This is accomplished with the `abstract override` directive.
 This combination of specifiers conveys the fact that it overrides a method that it's mixed into (hence `override`), and therefore that method must be defined in the class it's mixed into (hence `abstract`).
 Methods with these qualifiers can use `super` to access the class they're mixed into, specifically the same method they're overriding: